ppy/osu-wiki/news/2019/2019-10-05-beatmap-spotlights-summer-2019.md

 [![](/wiki/shared/news/2019-10-05-beatmap-spotlights-summer-2019/osu/wasureji.jpg)](https://osu.ppy.sh/beatmapsets/937736)

-::Irohas::{ user=4403937 } and [Kalibe](https://osu.ppy.sh/users/3376777) bring their distinctive styles to Wolpis Kater's Wasureiji no Kotonoha to create an engaging yet tranquil atmosphere that reflects the slow, sparse song itself.
+::Irohas::{ user=4403937 } and ::Kalibe::{ user=3376777 } bring their distinctive styles to Wolpis Kater's Wasureiji no Kotonoha to create an engaging yet tranquil atmosphere that reflects the slow, sparse song itself.

 A careful, deliberate map culminates with incredibly satisfying slider patterns that manage to convey the calm vocals while not in the slightest overstepping what the song provides.